josmar-crwdstffng/angular/aio/content/guide/built-in-directives.md

 ## Repeating elements when a condition is true

 To repeat a block of HTML when a particular condition is true, put the `*ngIf` on a container element that wraps an `*ngFor` element.
-One or both elements can be an `<ng-container>` so you don't have to introduce extra levels of HTML.
+One or both elements can be an `<ng-container>` so you do not have to introduce extra levels of HTML.

 Because structural directives add and remove nodes from the DOM, apply only one structural directive per element.